open-horizon/anax/docs/ha_groups.md

 ## Limitations

 - This feature is only supported for device type nodes.
 Cluster nodes are expected to use kubernetes operator capabilities to ensure service availability.
-- Services, with current agreements which are running on a node, will still be upgraded even if other nodes in its HA group are offline.
+- Services, with current agreements that are running on a node, are still upgraded, even if other nodes in its HA group are offline.
-- If a node is added to an HA group while the node has already started a upgrade, the HA group membership of the node will not be enforced until the ongoing service or agent upgrade has completed.
+- If a node is added to an HA group while the node has already started a upgrade, the HA group membership of the node is not enforced until the ongoing service or agent upgrade has completed.